 The applicants must submit:

-The UWS application form;
+The UWS application form

-A personal statement written on a separate sheet of paper.
+A personal statement written on a separate sheet of paper

 Forms should be signed by the appropriate college/university official and submitted to the University Women of Sedona through the institution’s Financial Aid Office.

-Financial aid officers at each institution may submit equivalent application forms from their files for candidates however their applications must meet the same requirements as stated above.
+Financial aid officers at each institution may submit equivalent application forms from their files for candidates, however, their applications must meet the same requirements as stated above.

-The deadline for submission of the Scholarship Application for 2024-25 is April 1, 2024.
+The deadline for submission of the Scholarship Application for 2025-26 is April 1, 2025.

 For questions or additional information, please contact:

 Debbie Nellis, Ed.D.
-Chairwoman, Scholarship Committee University Women of Sedona PO Box 20123 Sedona, AZ 86341 Email: [email protected] Phone: 928-803-6992 To download the application please click on the link below.
+Chairwoman, Scholarship Committee University Women of Sedona PO Box 20123 Sedona, AZ 86341 Email: [email protected] Phone: 954-803-6992 To download the application please click on the link below.